-Estate planning covers a wide range of subjects that all come under the heading of “Estate Planning.”
-Estate planning generally, is simply ordering your estate so that it can be handled in your incapacity or upon your death by people that you trust for the benefit of yourself and your loved ones who come after you.
+Estate planning is simply making wishes about how you would like your finances and property handled in the event that you become incapacitated or upon your death for the benefit of yourself and your loved ones.
+This is typically made up of several documents to address health issues, financial assets, and the care of minor children and/or vulnerable adults.
 Your estate plan is your parting gift to the people you love, and a well-ordered estate plan is a precious gift indeed.

-If you are fortunate enough to have a large estate, Trusts are used for estate tax planning, along with other devices used to avoid or minimize the payment of estate taxes.
+If you are fortunate enough to have a large estate, trusts are used for estate tax planning, along with other devices used to avoid or minimize the payment of estate taxes.
 Estate taxes become an issue at the threshold of four million dollars (State of Illinois), while the federal estate tax threshold is over five million dollars, currently.
 Of course, Congress is always talking about eliminating or changing estate taxes, so estate tax planning is always subject to change.

-Health Care Directives are another component of estate planning that should not be neglected.
+Health care directives are another component of estate planning that should not be neglected.
 We never know what lies in wait for us in our future.
 We hope for the best but we need to plan for the worst.
 Illness, injury or sickness can strike anyone of us at any time.
-Having Health Care Directives in place to guide the process if and when we are taken down by injury, illness or disease, is an important component of an estate plan.
+Having health care directives in place to guide the process if and when we are taken down by injury, illness or disease, is an important component of an estate plan.

-In addition to estate planning, we handle various forms of Estate Administration:
+In addition to estate planning, we handle various forms of estate administration.

-- Probate Administration – Representing executors and administrators through the probate process and other interested parties in the probate process and related estate litigation (to challenge a will, to remove an executor or administrator, for collection of debts, etc.);
+- Probate administration – Representing executors and administrators through the probate process and other interested parties in the probate process and related estate litigation (to challenge a will, to remove an executor or administrator, for collection of debts, etc.)

-- Trust Administration – representing trustees in the administration of trusts and other interested parties;
+- Trust administration – Representing trustees in the administration of trusts and other interested parties

 - Guardianship – Representing individuals in the establishment of guardianship for minors and disabled adults.